 The Human Microbiome and Death-The Microbiome Associated with Human Decomposition

-As a postdoctoral researcher in Rob Knight's lab, I have worked on both the environmental and human microbiomes.
+As a postdoctoral researcher in Rob Knight's lab, I worked on both the environmental and human microbiomes.

 The Environmental Microbiome: